Grilled Turkey –

 Instructions

-- Preheat Grill: Preheat your grill to 450 degrees.
+- Preheat Grill: Preheat your grill to 450 degrees F.

-- Stuff: Stuff with whatever you desire, here we used onion, oranges and garlic.
+- Stuff (optional): Stuff with whatever you desire, here we used chopped onion, chopped oranges, garlic and thyme.

-- Grill: Place on top of grill grates, centered as much as possible.
+- Grill: Place pan on top of grill grates, centered as much as possible and close the lid.
+Drop the temperature to 325 degrees F.

-- Close Grill: Close grill and let cook for a total of 11-13 minutes per pound or until the turkey reaches an internal temp of 165 at the thickest part of the bird and juices run clear.
+- Cook Turkey: Let cook for a total of 10-13 minutes per pound or until the turkey reaches an internal temp of 165 degrees F. at the thickest part of the bird and juices run clear (use an internal meat thermometer.
+If you notice the turkey getting quite brown cover loosely with foil.

 - Basting: Only openly grill once or twice to baste during cooking time.
 You can baste using additional melted butter or by taking the juices that have gathered in the bottom of your pan.

 - Final Temp + Rest: Use a meat thermometer to test the internal temperature.
-Once turkey reaches an internal temp of 165 degrees at the thickest part of the thigh and juices run clear, remove from grill.
-Baste first with the juices in the bottom of the pan and then let rest 30 minutes while covered with foil.
+Once turkey reaches an internal temp of 160-162 degrees F. at the thickest part of the thigh and juices run clear, remove from grill.
+Baste first with the juices in the bottom of the pan and then let rest 15-30 minutes while covered with foil – during this time the internal temperature will continue to rise and reach 165 degrees F.

 Notes